Trust-Machines/axelar_stacks_bridge/GOVERNANCE.md

 # Governance

-The Governance contract combines timelock execution and finalization logic.
+The Governance contract combines timelock execution and finalization logic with Axelar's message validation.
 It is responsible for managing contract-level updates for the Gateway and ITS contracts.

 ##  Interface